 The meals themselves were just the right size for lunch portions.
 I loves me some carbs!

-The food was quite good, and Mark really enjoyed the calzone, which actually had a raw egg in it!
-You’d never catch me eating that, but he insisted that it was one of the best meals of the trip, and I had to agree with my spaghetti.
+The food was quite good.
+Mark really enjoyed the calzone, which actually had a raw egg in it!
+You’d never catch me eating that, but he insisted that it was one of the best meals of the trip.
+I felt the same way about my spaghetti.
 The chef was very generous with the ground beef in my bolognese, and the seasonings were just right.

 In fact, we enjoyed our meals so much, that our waitress convinced us to order dessert!
 It’s rare we ever have the room to order dessert, so this says a lot.
 We ended up ordering one order of profiteroles, and asked if we could split it.
 Our waitress came back with two plates, each with one profiterole and a generous scoop of ice cream.
-At first we thought she made a mistake and gave us two orders, but no, she said this was one order split in half!
+At first we thought she made a mistake and gave us two orders.
+But no, she said this was one order split in half!
 Profiteroles, for those who don’t know, are basically cream puffs.
 These were dripping in dark chocolate sauce with vanilla ice cream on the side.
-They look huge but the pastry was lighter than expected, so we were able to finish everything on our plates!
+They look huge, but the pastry was lighter than expected.
+So we actually finished everything on our plates!

 This was definitely one of our favourite meals of the trip, and we would highly recommend them, at least for lunch.
 The restaurant address is 11 Boulevard Montmartre, but it’s easy to spot, as it’s directly across the street from Musee Grevin.
 And it’s the one that looks like a train car. 🙂